margaretphillips/music-app/README.md

 # Spotify Music App

-This project runs locally and can be started using npm start in git bash
+This project runs locally.
+It has a backend written in node, and a frontend written in react.
+To run the application you must start both.
+I have included the instructions below.

 Steps:
 1) open git bash or terminal